At

 }

-Most of the time we will be using the predefined implicit instances of At
+Most of the time we will be using the predefined implicit instances of At, for example an implicit instance of Map.
+We can use the apply method to summon an instance of Map.

 val atMap = At[Map[String, List[String]], String, List[String]]